jake-w-liu/PlotlySupply.jl/README.md

 ## Notes

 - All plots use the `:plotly_white` template by default.
-- Internal helper `tuple_interleave` is used for quiver arrow rendering.
 - Most functions support both scalar and vectorized input (e.g., multiple traces).

 ---